dribnet/purvs/README.md

 ## PS1 MDDN 242 2017

-### changing bar clock
+### using functions

-I have made some changes to the bar clock to become more comfortable with maps.
-I Still do not have a solid idea of what i want to do with my clock so am just experimenting with the code.
+I have changed the circles to quick flower like objects that I made to experiment with functions